by Hitman 44077, partially adapted from Crisis on Infinite Earths #11 by Marv Wolfman and George Pérez

 The chilled look in the elder Superman’s eyes was frightening, to say the least, as he looked at his young counterpart and spoke.
-“I — I do… My God… the voice was calling to me.
+“I — I do… My God… the void was calling to me.
 As if I truly belonged there.”

 The elder Flash’s voice was full of dread.
-“You said something in the thrall of that void… about there being only one Earth… one past… one Krypton.
+“You said something while in the thrall of that void… about there being only one Earth… one past… one Krypton.
 You may have been right.”

 “Even I can see the implications of all that, and I’m not a scientist,” Kid Flash said, determined.
 “I think we ought to call in everyone we know.
 And I know just the place to meet.”

 “Titans Tower.
 From what I’ve seen so far, our new Earth has elements of both Earths One and Two.
 I’m guessing that there are other heroes from those Earths here as well.
 If we can get them all together, we might have a better understanding of what’s happened,” Kid Flash said.